Fair Housing Education and Outreach Roundtable

 The agenda will cover such topic such as: the best uses for social media, technology in training, effective community events, immigrant populations, programs for youth or teens, unique training and specialty classes, ways to make fair housing training fun and engaging and much more!

-The feature luncheon speakers for this event will be including:
+The feature luncheon speakers for this event includes:

 The Roundtable is Thursday and Friday, Sept.
 24-25, at the Kingsgate Marriott Conference Center near the University of Cincinnati.
 All those who participate in education and outreach endeavors are urged to join in this unique training opportunity.